Clibanarius tricolor: Behavior

-During the day the crabs move slowly or rest, feeding usually begins in dusk and continuous until through the night.
+During the day the crabs move slowly or rest, feeding usually begins at dusk and continues through the night.
 They usually congregate in rocky areas with 30cm of water.
 Members of the same group usually move in one general direction when feeding, think of a group of grazing cattle.
 By 4:30 in the morning they are back to their congregation.
 It seems that most of the crabs stay with their same respective groups day after day.

 Shell fighting in this species also occurs.
 When the attacking crab approaches another, some aggressive moments may be made or the other crab may retreat.
 The attacking crab approaches from behind and turns the other crab on its back.
 The attacker may proceed to spin the victim and shell multiple times.
 The attacker's shell is then raised and then brought down rapidly.
 This process usually happens multiple times, until finally the attacker kicks the victim out of the shell.
 If this process fails the victim may remain upside down, where another attack may occur.

 In the aquarium

 C. tricolor is a popular aquarium hermit crab because of its coloration and because its feeding habits lead it to clean tanks.
 It is emblematic of the public's shift from purely decorative animals to "working" animals that help sustain the aquarium's ecosystem, reducing the need for active management by the owner.

-When it ejects from its shell and is not able to find a new one or the one it was just in it has been observed it then hides its soft body parts next to a sea anemone's foot for temporary protection.

-During molting the crab will shed his exoskeleton.
-The exoskeleton tends to linger on the substrate.
-The exoskeleton resembles a crab that has been removed from his shell, often causing caregivers to believe the crab died.